 Spicy Sugar Bacon Smokies!!
-Crispy Bacon wrapped smokies are a bite sized treat that have a brown sugar coat that has a hint of spiciness!
+Crispy Bacon wrapped smokies are a bite-sized treat that have a brown sugar coat with a hint of spiciness!
 Perfect for game-day snacks or any casual cocktail party.

 Spicy Sugar Bacon Smokies are a family favorite of many people in the midwest where I grew up.
 This recipe uses smokies that are so popular…. there were literally 15 recipes in an old Auxiliary cookbook that my Mom had.
 They are ideal for tailgating or game day snacks!
 I adapted one of the ones my Mom had submitted, made it a little bit spicier!

 I’ve teamed up with several of my blogging friends and we’ve put a list together of some of our favorite game day appetizers for.
 You are going to love them all but some of my favorite ones are Jessy from The Life Jolie‘s Chicken Swiss Dip, or if you want a change on ranch dip you could try Madison from A Joyful Mad Kitchens Jalapeno ranch dip.